 What are Coastal Processes?

-Coastal processes allow for the build-up and breakdown of coastal areas.
-Meaning the processes ensure for constant change to happen by the use of energy.
-These energy resources one finds in the wind, waves or tides.
-Climate and weather patterns play a key role during these processes.
-Stormy weather increases the influences of coastal courses, for example.
+Coastal processes include all the processes that work on coastlines, such as erosion, deposition, and transportation.
+These processes can allow for the build-up and breakdown of coastal areas through the use of energy found in winds or in waves.
+Climate and weather patterns play a key role in these processes.
+For example, aggressive weather increases the influences of coastal processes.

 What is the role of waves?